 - Purchase the complete Expat Arrivals Vancouver Guide (PDF)

 Vancouver is considered one of the best places to live in the world, and for good reason.
 It is a city where the ocean meets the mountains, offering natural beauty, a mild climate and an amazing array of outdoor activities.
-This all makes for a wonderful expat lifestyle in Vancouver.
+This all makes for an enjoyable expat lifestyle in this wonderfully cosmopolitan Canadian city.

-A thriving local music scene, world-class events and great dining options makes Vancouver a tantalising option for expats.
+A thriving local music scene, world-class events and great dining options make Vancouver a tantalising option for expats.
 Vancouverites embrace a work hard, play hard attitude.
-This often means spending long hours at work, but then being active during time off.
+This often means spending long hours at the office, but then making the most of time off.

 Shopping in Vancouver

 Shopping in Vancouver is characterised by a diverse range of quality products which cater to all of an expat's needs.
 Shopping malls can be found across Vancouver, with popular ones including Pacific Centre in downtown Vancouver, Metropolis at Metrotown in Burnaby and Richmond Centre Mall.

 Downtown is also full of famous and popular chain stores.
 Expats looking for independent shops will find these in either the pricey establishments of Yaletown or Kitsilano’s West 4th Avenue.
 Alternatively, Commercial Drive in East Vancouver is home to counter-culture shopping.

 Both fine-dining restaurants and inexpensive eateries are plentiful in Vancouver.
 Thanks to the ethnic diversity, expats will find every possible combination of cuisines.
 Chain restaurants are highly popular among locals in Vancouver, with Cactus Club, Earl’s Kitchen and Milestones being the most prevalent.